hanabi/hanabi.github.io/Reference.md

 ## Level 3 - Rarely Used Advanced Strategies

+### The Interaction Between 5's Chop Moves / 5 Pulls and 2 Saves

+* Normally, in the *Early Game*, if a player performs a number 5 clue on an off-chop 5 and there are other things to do, this is normally a *5's Chop Move* or a *5 Pull*.
+* However, to the person receiving the number 5 clue, what if the only thing left to do is a *2 Save* on someone's chop?
+Note that *2 Saves* are not required on 2's that are visible in other people's hands.
+If the person receiving the number 5 clue has the other copy of the 2 in their hand, then the 5 clue would just be a normal *5 Stall*.
+* In this situation, the player is expected to mark *Elimination Notes* on their hand for the other copy of the 2.
+Furthermore, they are not allowed to save the other copy of the 2, so they must give some other clue or discard.
+* For example, on the first turn of a 4-player game:
+  * Alice clues number 5 to Bob, touching a 5 on slot 1.
+  * From Bob's perspective, he does not see any other *Play Clues* or *Save Clues* that Alice could have given, with the exception of a *2 Save* on a red 2 on Cathy's chop.
+  * Thus, Alice's number 5 clue could be either a *5 Pull* or a *5 Stall*, depending on whether or not Bob has the other copy of the red 2 in his hand.
+  * Bob knows that in this situation, *5 Stalls* take precedence over *5 Pulls*, so he marks his hand for the other copy of red 2 and discards.

 ### Known Bluffs

 * Usually, when a *Bluff* occurs, the blind-playing player has no idea that is a *Bluff* - they assume they are playing a specific card into a true *Finesse*.